SanderMertens/flecs/docs/Quickstart.md

         p.y += v.y * it.delta_time();
     });

-    // Just like with filters & queries, systems have both the run() and
+    // Just like with queries, systems have both the run() and
     // each() methods to iterate entities.

 move_sys.run();